 Do the Digit Insurance

 Shavasana is the Sanskrit name for an essential restorative asana.
 It is the final resting pose that individuals perform at the end of almost every yoga practice.
-This yoga brings its own type of rest, relaxation and calmness.
-The word comes from the Sanskrit words 'sava', which means corpse and 'asana', which means posture.
+This yoga brings its type of rest, relaxation and calmness.
+The word comes from the Sanskrit words 'Sava', which means corpse and 'asana', which means posture.

-What Are the Health Benefits of Shavasana?
+14 Health Benefits of Shavasana

+Shavasana provides numerous health benefits to those who perform it.
+Knowing its benefits can motivate you to add this pose to your routine.
 The following are the benefits of Shavasana individuals can get by regularly doing it:

 1. Improves Mental Health